jemmy512/book-notes/Cpp/effective-modern-cpp.md

 The final future referring to a shared state of a non-deferred task launched via std::async blokcs until the task complets, while destructors for all other futures simply destroy the future objects.

-# Item_39: Consider void futures for one-shot event communication
+# 39: Consider void futures for one-shot event communication

-Two problems of condvar-based communication:
+* Two problems of condvar-based communication:
-1. The detecting task notifies the condvar before the reacting task waits, the reacting task will hang
+    1. Lost notification: The detecting task notifies the condvar before the reacting task waits, the reacting task will hang
-2. The wait statement fails to account for spurious wakeups
+    2. Spurious wakeup: The wait statement fails to account for spurious wakeups.
 Only condition variables are susceptible to spurious wakeups problem.

-Condvar-based event commmunication:
+* Condvar-based event commmunication:
     * requires a superfluous mutex, impose constraints on the relative progress of detecting and reacting tasks, and require reacting tasks to verify that the event has taken place.

 flag-based event communication:
 * avoid those problems, but are based on polling, not blocking